JustinRobertKing/salon-server/README.md

 POST | /landing/appointment | Find appointment info for stylist landing page GET | /landing/profile/stylist | Get info for stylist profile POST | /landing/profile/client | Find info for client profile by user id

-## Still To Do
-* Make detailed and user-friendly alerts for error/success messages
-* Make more authorized pages
-* Use cookies instead of localStorage